askimed/nf-test/docs/plugins/developing-plugins.md

 ### Manifest file

 You need to create a file **`META-INF/nf-test-plugin`** (in your resources).
-Fill it with the metadata about the plugin and register both classes using the `extensionClasses` and `extensionMethods` properties.
+This file contains metadata about the plugin and both classes can now be registered by using the `extensionClasses` and `extensionMethods` properties.

 ```
 moduleName=nft-my-plugin
 moduleVersion=1.0.0
 moduleAuthors=Lukas Forer
-extensionClasses=com.askimed.nf.test.genomics.PathExtension
+extensionClasses=com.askimed.nf.test.fasta.PathExtension
-extensionMethods=com.askimed.nf.test.genomics.Methods
+extensionMethods=com.askimed.nf.test.fasta.Methods
 ```

 ### Building a jar file